Frequently Asked Questions: MALACS/JD

 What are the basic requirements for transferring courses from the MALACS into the JD program?

 Courses for JD credit may be selected from any of the MALACS approved courses that have a focus on law, provided that they also satisfy the Law School curriculum.
 The student must obtain at least a B in each course.
 Students may not be enrolled in more than sixteen (16) credits per semester.

-Are joint degree students required to write and defend a thesis for completion of the MALACS degree?
+Are joint degree pathway students required to write and defend a thesis for completion of the MALACS degree?

-No. However, if the joint degree candidate chooses the thesis exit option for the MALACS degree, the thesis must address a Latin American or Caribbean legal issue and the thesis committee must be chaired by a faculty member from the College of Law.
+No. However, if the joint degree pathway candidate chooses the thesis exit option for the MALACS degree, the thesis must address a Latin American or Caribbean legal issue and the thesis committee must be chaired by a faculty member from the College of Law.
 The other two committee members may be selected from the list of LACC associated faculty.
 Candidates selecting a different exit option must follow the procedures outlined in the exit option guidelines available in the MALACS office or online.

 Given the intensity of the program, first year law school students cannot have a job other than possible assistantship opportunities available through LACC.
 Upon completion of the first year of the JD, students are allowed to work, but no more than twenty hours per week.

 What is an assistantship and the associated benefits?